froeschel/azure-notes/notes.md

 ## Compute Solution

 ### IAAS
+* When one wants to publish an image to the ACR it needs to be tagged the following way [reg-name].azurecr.io/[name-of-image].

 ### Web Apps
 * We use Azure App Service Web Apps.
 Code is deployed using Devops pipelines.
 Web apps can be created using the Portal, CLI, ARM Templates or Terraform.
 * Apps can be executed in different runtimes like .NET, Java, Node.js, PHP, Python or Ruby.
 * Wep Apps are running inside an App Service Plan.
 An App Service Plan can be scaled up (more computing power) or out (more instances).
+*

 ### Functions
 * Functions can be run by timer trigger.
 These are set by using NCRONTAB expressions.
 They have the format {second} {minute} {hour} {day} {month} {day-of-week}.
 So if you want to run the function every 3 hours it should look like this: 0 0 */3 * * *